hablapps/pairstrading/PostPairsTrading.md

 Imagine **we selected 13 world indexes** and aimed to assess whether they are **cointegrated or not**.
 In this scenario, a crucial tool at our disposal is the Augmented Dickey-Fuller (ADF) test, an essential statistical test for assessing the stationarity of time series data.
 The more stationary the time series are, the more cointegrated they are likely to be.

+This statistical test is a **hypothesis test**, where we use our data to see if we can accept or reject a hypothesis.
+In our case, the hypothesis is whether the time series is non-stationary.
+To determine this, we use **p-values**.

+**P-values** help us decide whether to reject the null hypothesis.
+If the p-value is low, it indicates that we can reject the hypothesis that the time series is non-stationary, suggesting that our assets are cointegrated.
+The lower the p-value, the greater the confidence in rejecting the null hypothesis.
+It is very common to use a threshold of 0.05 on the p-value to reject hypotheses.

 For the sake of simplicity, we will be using [PyKX](https://code.kx.com/pykx/2.4/index.html).
 This is necessary as we require importing our ADF test function and plotting a heatmap of our results.
 Developing these functionalities directly in Q might introduce errors and would be time-consuming, to say the least.
 Hence, we rely on PyKX to streamline the process by importing relevant libraries from the Python ecosystem.

 ```q